The 2017 Military/Tactical Watch Buying Guide

 I saved the best for last.

-It’s one of the most expensive military watches on the list but good heavens, look at that thing (click on the image to see more pictures).
+It’s one of the least expensive military watches on the list and good heavens, look at that thing (click on the image to see more pictures).

 With the exception of whatever the hell a moon graph is, the G Shock Rangeman can do everything that the Mudman can do and more.
 And look like a total badass doing it.